 Today she heads up Sochi Dogs West—coordinating adoptions, partnerships, and fundraising for the organization.
 Motivated by all the fabulous dogs at the shelter, she is excited to see Sochi Dogs grow and evolve.

 When Anna is not talking Sochi Dogs she works in communications at the Alliance For Downtown New York and dabbles in experimental vegetarian cooking, the accordion and all things DIY.

 Masha is the powerhouse of the Sochi Dogs shelter.
 She lives at the shelter and cares for all the dogs.
 From cleaning, feeding, socializing, and training—Masha does it all!
 She knows all the dogs individually and loves helping match adopters to the dog that is perfect for them.

 Living at the shelter is a non-stop job, when Masha has a free moment she likes to read, and of course spend time with her son Platon.

-Just two years old, Platon is a key member of the Sochi Dogs team.
+Just three years old, Platon is a key member of the Sochi Dogs team.
 At the shelter, dogs know him to the be the head trainer who doles out pets and treats!